gdcc/dataverse-ansible/README.md

 	$ git clone https://github.com/GlobalDataverseCommunityConsortium/dataverse-ansible.git dataverse
 	$ ansible-playbook --connection=local -v -i dataverse/inventory dataverse/dataverse.pb -e dataverse/defaults/main.yml

+This is the 4.20 branch, so defaults/main.yml specifies a dataverse_branch of release (the production warfile) and a version of 4.20.
+Modify these settings if you like.

 ## Configuration

 Installation, customization, administration, and API documentation can be found in the [Dataverse 4 Guides](http://guides.dataverse.org/en/latest/).